The Ultimate Maui Travel Guide

 Restaurants are also going to run a bit higher than the mainland and other Hawaiian islands.
 If you plan to eat out, you’ll probably want to set aside $20 per person per meal for a casual restaurant - not including drinks and cocktails.
 To keep costs down, many restaurants source their ingredients locally.

 If you're flexible, you can save quite a bit on your accommodation in Maui by opting for a rental not located near the tourist hubspots.
 Hotels and resorts can be a great experience, but they are also usually pretty expensive.
 For a hotel, you can expect to pay anywhere from around $150 to thousands a night.
 Look inland if you want something for less than $100 a night.

 Most accommodations in Hawaii will be less expensive during the slower months of January, February, April, September, October, and November.
 You might save anywhere between $50 - $100 a night depending on the room and location.

 Ticketing and Airfare

 Maui is one of the more expensive islands to fly to.
-But with any destination, you can save a lot by visiting in a lull season and buying tickets early.
+But like with any destination, you can save a lot by visiting during the slow season and buying your tickets early.
 If you’re looking to save, the best months to fly to Hawaii are January, February, April, September, October, and November.

-The great thing about the Hawaiian islands is that once you’ve accounted for travel, transportation, food, and lodging, much of your entertainment is free.
-Once you’re on the island you’re free to hit every beach and hike you want--although here may be park entrance fees associated with some locations.
+The great thing about the Hawaiian Islands is that once you’ve accounted for travel, transportation, food, and lodging, much of your entertainment is free.
+Once you’re on the island you’re free to hit every beach and hike you want - although there may be park entrance fees associated with some locations.